Youda008/OpenRGB-cppSDK/README.md

 A C++ library allowing you to control OpenRGB (https://gitlab.com/CalcProgrammer1/OpenRGB) via network.
 Designed for minimal CPU and memory overhead, does not create any threads in the background, gives you full control your application main loop.
+It can be built without exception support and should work on any CPU architecture.
+Requires only C++11.

 ## Usage